valtimo-platform/valtimo-documentation/release-notes/major9/09.22.0/valtimo-backend-libraries.md

 * **SonarQube issues**

   SonarQube scanned the backend code for bugs and vulnerabilities.
+SonarQube found:
+  - 21 Bugs
+  - 7 Vulnerabilities

   All bugs and vulnerabilities that SonarQube found have been solved.

 * **Bug2**